MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi1_2/ne-dxgi1_2-dxgi_scaling.md

 ## -remarks

-The DXGI_SCALING_NONE value is supported only for flip presentation model swap chains that you create with the <a href="/windows/desktop/api/dxgi/ne-dxgi-dxgi_swap_effect">DXGI_SWAP_EFFECT_FLIP_SEQUENTIAL</a> value.
+The DXGI_SCALING_NONE value is supported only for flip presentation model swap chains that you create with the <a href="/windows/desktop/api/dxgi/ne-dxgi-dxgi_swap_effect">DXGI_SWAP_EFFECT_FLIP_SEQUENTIAL</a> or <a href="/windows/desktop/api/dxgi/ne-dxgi-dxgi_swap_effect">DXGI_SWAP_EFFECT_FLIP_DISCARD</a> value.
 You pass these values in a call to <a href="/windows/desktop/api/dxgi1_2/nf-dxgi1_2-idxgifactory2-createswapchainforhwnd">IDXGIFactory2::CreateSwapChainForHwnd</a>, <a href="/windows/desktop/api/dxgi1_2/nf-dxgi1_2-idxgifactory2-createswapchainforcorewindow">IDXGIFactory2::CreateSwapChainForCoreWindow</a>, or  <a href="/windows/desktop/api/dxgi1_2/nf-dxgi1_2-idxgifactory2-createswapchainforcomposition">IDXGIFactory2::CreateSwapChainForComposition</a>.

 DXGI_SCALING_ASPECT_RATIO_STRETCH will prefer to use a horizontal fill, otherwise it will use a vertical fill, using the following logic.